 My enthusiasm for cooking started to wane about the same time my attention turned to writing a novel which transitioned to Supersizing my LIFE.
 It’s probably not a coincidence as all three take a tremendous amount of time and energy and planning.
 Only so many hours in a day, in a week.

-The Alaska cookbooks represented only 10% of all my cookbooks and yet they are the ones I grieved.
+The Alaska cookbooks represented only 10% of all my cookbooks and yet I still grieve them.
 Maybe it’s as simple as them being Alaska specific and I’m also giving up Alaska.

 Do you have regional cookbooks?
 If yes, do you turn to them more often than general ones?
 Oh yeah, in case you are wondering what I did with the extra cookbooks.
 A co-worker bought one set.
 I divided up another set and, six months later, friends and family received them as holiday gifts.